Vladimir Golschmann

-Vladimir Golschmann (16 December 1893 – 1 March 1972) was a French-American conductor.
+Vladimir Golschmann (16 December 1893 – 1 March 1972) was a French and American conductor.

 Biography

-Vladimir Golschmann was born in Paris.
+Vladimir Golschmann was born in Paris to a Jewish family.
 He studied violin at the Schola Cantorum in Paris.
 He was a notable advocate of the music of the composers known as Les Six.
 In Paris, he had his own concert series, the Concerts Golschmann, which began in 1919.
 He became the director of music activities at the Sorbonne, at the behest of the French government.
 Golschmann also conducted performances at the Ballets Russes of Sergei Diaghilev.